pingcap/tidb-operator/examples/monitor-prom-remotewrite/README.md

 watch kubectl -n <namespace> get pod
 ```

-Then we can view metric data by thanos query ui.
+Then we can view the metrics with Thanos query UI.

 ## Destroy